fcosueza/solucionesvecinales/README.md

 # Soluciones Vecinales

-SolucionesVecinales is a user-friendly app that helps property managers, residents, and homeowners stay connected and manage their community with ease.
+SolucionesVecinales is a user-friendly app that helps property managers, residents, and homeowners stay connected and manage their community with easy.

+## TODO

+- Use AuthO or NextAuth for auth, now using basic own developed solution.